lucabnt/lbwebsite/content/blog/tuebingen_collection.md

 ### 31/

-The [2022 European Championships](https://en.wikipedia.org/wiki/2022_European_Championships) of many sports were held in Munich this summer.
+The [2022 European Championships](https://en.wikipedia.org/wiki/2022_European_Championships) were a multisport event held in Munich this summer.
 Fabio Jakobsen and Arnaud Démare (in the picture) were first and second in the cycling men's road race.

 {{< pixelfed src="https://pixelfed.uno/p/bonte.lu/494535722961053634/embed?caption=false&likes=false&layout=compact"   >}}